You shipped it. Now make it bulletproof.

 A08: Software and Data Integrity Failures

-<!-- AI added this analytics snippet — no integrity check -->
+<!-- AI added this analytics snippet — if this CDN is compromised, every user runs attacker code -->

 <script src="https://cdn.example.com/analytics.js"></script>